Category: UX advice / Evidence-based design methods

-They also offer the opportunity to quantitatively assess behaviours, by asking how many people do certain things, which often appeals to the more analytical managers.
-However this is something you should be very careful with, as a good survey is better as a qualitative tool and a starting point for further investigation than a quant one that gives you absolute truth.
-It's best for asking open-ended questions and finding out issues and thoughts that users are having.
+They also offer the opportunity to quantitatively assess behaviours, by asking how many people do certain things, which often appeals to the analytical folk (managers).
+This is something you should be very careful with, as a good survey is better as a qualitative tool and a starting point for further investigation than a quant one that gives you absolute truth.
+Unless you deeply understand the subject it's best for asking open-ended questions and finding out issues and thoughts that users are having.

-There are lots of types of survey out there, including website pop-up feedback windows.
+There are lots of types of survey out there, including short website feedback pop-ups.
 For the purposes of this I will cover the one-off type that you might run to research a subject or potential design project.

-There are plenty of tools out there that make creating online surveys easy and allow you all the different field types you might need (I cover some below).
-In addition the distribution shouldn't be a problem either: you can email it out to a mailing list, or share on social media, or even put a link on your site.
-Though be aware that the users you distribute to will affect your results.
-But the actual practicalities are fairly straight forward.
+There are plenty of tools that make creating online surveys easy and give you all the different field types you might need (I cover some below).
+Distribution shouldn't be a problem either: you can send it out to an email list, or share on social media, or put a link on a site/forum.
+Of course the users you choose to distribute to will affect your results but the actual practicalities for running a survey are fairly straight forward.

 Most of the work is actually in the planning and preparation.
 You need to know what you want to ask and to determine if a survey is the right approach to take.
 If you're after detailed behavioural understandings then perhaps an interview or user testing is a better bet.
-Ideally a survey is a starting point, which gives you ideas of the issues to investigate further with interviews.
+A survey can be a good starting point for research, which gives you ideas of the issues to investigate further with interviews.

-When it comes to analysing your results it's going to depend on the size of your survey.
-If it’s a short one, you can read them all and potentially act on them too.
-Otherwise you're looking to analyse your results for sentiment: go through each answer and try to categorise them.
-For example if you're asking people about their problems with a site then you should be able to group them into things like 'navigation', 'search', 'payment' etc. This should help you order the key things that need to be solved with any new design, and you can delve back into the actual answers to get the detailed requirements.
+If you have open-ended questions, it’s helpful to group responses by sentiment: go through each answer and try to categorise them.
+For example if you're asking people about their problems with a site then you should be able to group them into things like 'navigation', 'search', 'payment' etc. This should help you order the key things that need to be solved with any new design, and you can delve back into the written answers to get quotes and more detailed requirements.

-As tempting as it may be, try not to quantify the qualitative.
-For example try and avoid questions that ask how much people 'like' something (often on a scale of 'strongly like' to 'strongly dislike'), as it's all so subjective it can be pretty meaningless.
-You could get back a survey with people saying they love your site but they still may not be buying your product.
+As tempting as it may be, try not to turn naturally qualitative questions into quantitative ones.
+For example, avoid questions that ask how much people 'like' something (often on a scale of 'strongly like' to 'strongly dislike'), as it's all so subjective it can be pretty meaningless.
+You could get back a survey with people saying they love your site but they still may not be buying your product and you wouldn't know why.
 Erika Hall writes well about this here.

 Just like when interviewing, try not to ask users to predict future behaviour.
-Don't ask 'how many times will you go to the gym in the next month?' because you'll just get back their ideal answer or one to impress you, whereas the reality is likely to be a lot different.
-Ask about actual past behaviour instead ('How many times did you go to the gym last month?').
+Don't ask 'how many times will you go to the gym in the next month?' because you'll just get back their ideal answer or one to impress you, whereas the reality is likely to be different.
+For more solid results ask about actual past behaviour instead ('How many times did you go to the gym last month?').

 When declaring any survey results, make sure you explain who you surveyed, especially if they're not representative of your actual user base.
 Be careful of taking your results out of context and declaring that 'all users think this'.

-Be careful of incentivising users to complete you survey.
+Do be careful about the level of reward however.
 If you offer too good a prize then you're likely to get people rushing through to complete it and not caring about what they write.
-I think you're better off just being open and saying you need help (most people are actually happy to give help and have their opinion heard) and telling them it will only take 5-10 minutes of their time.

 There are lots of tools for making forms and surveys out there.
-I've used several including Google Forms (free), which looks quite basic but collects your results in a spreadsheet for analysis.
+I've used several including Google Forms (free), which is fairly basic but collects your results in a spreadsheet for analysis.
 Others include Typeform (free and from £28/mo), which is arguably the best-looking form website out there, and Wufoo (free and from £12/mo), which I've used to create fairly complex forms with their conditional rules.
-The tool is generally less important than the content however.
+Finally SurveyMonkey (free and from £34/mo) has some great analysis tools.

-Writing a good survey isn't the quickest of tasks.
-Obviously it will depend on length but expect to spend half a day at least.
+Writing a good survey isn't the quickest of tasks—it will depend on length but expect to spend half a day at least.
 Getting results can take up to a week.